hdtodd/rtl_433_stats/README.md

 # rtl_snr
-Catalog and analyze signals from devices recorded in rtl_433 JSON logs
+Catalog and analyze transmissions from devices recorded in rtl_433 JSON logs

 ## Function
 rtl_snr ("snr") is a program for cataloging and characterizing ISM-band devices in your local area.
 The snr program processes rtl_433 JSON log files to read the recorded packet information, catalog all devices recorded in that log, and summarize the statistics about their signal-to-noise ratios.
 Sample output looks like this: